-The applicant may submit more than one application, but each application must be for distinctly different services without overlap in the services provided.
+The applicant may submit more than one application, but each application must be for distinctly different programs, without overlap in the programs provided.
 Applicants who do not meet this criterion will have all applications administratively withdrawn without peer review.

-If the applicant or a partner is an existing DSHS contractor (e.g., tobacco coalition, current Breast and Cervical Cancer Services program provider, or other), CPRIT funds may not be used as a match, and the application must explain how this grant complements or leverages existing State and Federal funds.
-DSHS contractors who also receive CPRIT funds must be in compliance with and fulfill all contractual obligations within CPRIT.
+If the applicant or a partner is an existing Department of State Health Services (DSHS) contractor (e.g., tobacco coalition, current Breast and Cervical Cancer Services (BCCS) program provider, or other), CPRIT funds may not be used as a match, and the application must explain how this grant complements or leverages existing State and Federal funds.
+DSHS contractors who also receive CPRIT funds must be in compliance with and fulfill all contractual obligations with CPRIT.
 CPRIT and DSHS reserve the right to discuss the contractual standing of any contractor receiving funds from both entities.